dulbrich/ward-cleaning-2025-3/docs/MEMBER_ONBOARDING.md

 This specification focuses on what happens when the user selects the "Sign Up" option.

+Scanning the QR code and proceeding with signup also constitutes consent to receive automated SMS notifications about upcoming cleaning assignments.
+Users may disable these notifications in account settings or by replying **STOP** to any message.

 ### 2. Signup Process

 #### Session Context Preservation